This probably isn’t a news flash to you, is it? We’ve all heard this statistic before.

 It’s really pretty straightforward and simple to make a great first impression.

-Yes, there are other factors in the mix of making a great first impression such as your handshake and your appearance.
-However, if you don’t master the art of paying attention than the other factors really don’t matter.
+Yes, there are other factors in the mix of making a great first impression, such as how you’re dressed and your handshake; however, if you don’t master the art of paying attention than the other factors really don’t matter.